The 2024 Treehouse runs are at 10am on Sunday 24th March

 - Wear clothing appropriate to weather conditions

-During wet weather and as a result in the build up of mud, ground conditions may deteriorateand become slippery.
-The event stewards and safety officer shall monitor the ground conditions and make a dynamic assessment of the need for further controls/cancellation of the event as appropriate.
+During wet weather and as a result in the build up of mud, ground conditions may deteriorate and become slippery.
+The event marshalls and organisers shall monitor the ground conditions and make a dynamic assessment of the need for further controls/cancellation of the event as appropriate.

 Any persons coming into contact with any wild or domestic animals should walk calmly past the animal and make no attempt to interact with the animal in any way.
 Remember animals, especially wild animals can become startled and behave in an unpredictable manner.